yang-sec/CAN-SessionKey/README.md

 ## Part 1: Benchmark Evaluation

 ## Part 2: Prototype Implementation and Evaluation
 This part contains the implemention details of SKDC and SSKT protocols.
 For both protocols, we take [Arduino Due A000062 borad](https://store.arduino.cc/usa/due) as key server(KS) and [Arduino Uno R3](https://store.arduino.cc/usa/arduino-uno-rev3) board as ECU.
-For CAN communication, both board and library in [Seeed Studio CAN BUS Shields](https://github.com/Seeed-Studio/CAN_BUS_Shield) are used.
+The library in [Seeed Studio CAN BUS Shields](https://github.com/Seeed-Studio/CAN_BUS_Shield) is used to provide CAN communication.